Caribbean poetry: Caribbean epic poetry

-Derek Walcott's Omeros (1990) is one of the most renown epic poems of the 20th century and of the Caribbean.
+Derek Walcott's Omeros (1990) is one of the most renowned epic poems of the 20th century and of the Caribbean.
 The work is divided into seven books containing sixty-four chapters.
 Most of the poem is composed in a three-line form that is reminiscent of the terza rima form that Dante used for The Divine Comedy.
 The work, referencing Homer and other characters from the Iliad, refers to Greek, Roman, and American slavery.
 The narrative arch of the epic takes place on the island of St. Lucia, where Walcott was born and raised, but includes imaginings of ancient Greece and Rome, as well as travels to modern day Lisbon, London, Dublin, Toronto.

 Giannina Braschi's Empire of Dreams (1988) is a postmodern Caribbean epic composed of six books of poetry that blend elements of eclogues, epigrams, lyrics, prose poem, and manifesto.
 Braschi's United States of Banana (2011) is a geopolitical tragic-comedy about the fall of the American empire, the liberation of Puerto Rico, and the unification of the Caribbean isles.
-Blending elements of poetry, lyrical essay, and dramatic dialogues, this postmodern epic tackles the subjects of global debt, labor abuse, and environmental crises on the rise.
+Blending elements of poetry, lyrical essay, and dramatic dialogues, this postmodern epic tackles the subjects of global debt, labour abuse, and environmental crises on the rise.

 Anthony Kellman created the Caribbean poetic form Tuk Verse, which incorporates melodic and rhythmic elements of Barbadian indigenous folk music called Tuk.
 His 2008 book Limestone: An Epic Poem of Barbados is the first published epic poem of Barbados.

+In 1977, the government of Jamaica named Claude McKay the national poet and posthumously awarded him the Order of Jamaica for his contribution to literature.